soto-archive/soto-lambda/README.md

-# lambda
+# Lambda

-An AWS lambda type safe client for Swift (This is part of [aws-sdk-swift](https://github.com/noppoMan/aws-sdk-swift))
+An AWS Lambda type safe client for Swift (This is part of [aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift)).
+This repository is only updated infrequently.
+If you want a more up to date version please checkout the equivalent module in [aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift)

 ## Documentation

-Visit the aws-sdk-swift [documentation](http://htmlpreview.github.io/?https://github.com/noppoMan/aws-sdk-swift/gh-pages/index.html) for instructions and browsing api references.
+Visit the aws-sdk-swift [documentation](http://htmlpreview.github.io/?https://github.com/swift-aws/aws-sdk-swift/gh-pages/index.html) for instructions and browsing api references.

 ## Installation